How to Buy Bitcoin – A Beginner’s Guide (2018 Updated)

-To sum things up, Bitcoin wallets boil down to who has power over your Bitcoins – You alone (software and physical wallets), you and another company (web wallets) or you and other owners of the wallet (multisig wallets).
+To sum things up, Bitcoin wallets boil down to who has power over your Bitcoins: you alone (software and physical wallets), you and another company (web wallets), or you and the other owners of the wallet (multisig wallets).

 Choosing the right wallet depends on several factors.
-Keep in mind that it’s pretty easy to switch between wallets, so it’s not a life or death decision.
+Keep in mind that it’s pretty easy to switch between wallets, so it’s not a life-and-death decision.
 Here are the factors I would consider when choosing my wallet:

 Frequency of use

-How often are you planning on sending out Bitcoins?
-Notice that I ask only about sending Bitcoins since receiving Bitcoins is pretty much the same for all types of wallets.
+How often are you planning on sending out bitcoins?
+Notice that I ask only about sending bitcoins, as receiving bitcoins is pretty much the same for all types of wallets.

-However, if you’re just buying Bitcoins for a long term investment I suggest using a hardware or paper wallet as it is the most secure option.
+However, if you’re buying Bitcoin as a long-term investment, I suggest using a hardware or paper wallet, as it’s the most secure option.

-How easy is it to access the wallet, send Bitcoins and receive funds?
-Some wallets have a great user interface while others tend to lag behind with an interface that will scare any new Bitcoiner away.
+How easy is it to access the wallet, send bitcoins, and receive funds?
+Some wallets have a great user interface, while others tend to lag behind with interfaces that will scare any new Bitcoiner away.

 Personal paranoia and anonymity preferences

 How paranoid are you about someone stealing your bitcoins?
 How concerned are you about your anonymity?
 The answers, of course, will vary from one person to the other, but many in the Bitcoin ecosystem don’t trust anyone but themselves.
 This type of user would probably prefer independent wallets over third-party ones.
 More than that, certain third-party wallets require you to sign up with your name and email, thus giving away your identity by choosing them.